high-effort-low-stress/.github/README.md

-# .github
-Some weird friends creating code just 4 fun
+# High Effort, Low Stress
+This organization is basically two friends creating code just to test new templates, technologies and design patterns.
+Also just for fun!

+## Current projects

+## Finished projects